Quit Season is Here!

 living healthier lives because they quit smoking: Beatrice and James; Tiffany; or suffering from smoking-related illnesses: Bill with diabetes, Michael with COPD, and Roosevelt with heart disease).

 Other Tips participants, Rose, Terrie, Shawn, & Annette, are featured in radio, print, flyers, and interactive banner ads, English & Spanish translations.
 Review & select from the 112 Tips items available.

 A CDC-funded Dealer ad package for Tips ads is still available; run these ads at tremendous savings.

 Additional MCRC resources that focus on lung, pancreatic, and stomach cancers include

 State of Maine’s –Autopsy TV ad and NY City’s Painful Cancers campaigns.

 For Native American Heritage Month, check out:

 South Dakota’s Find Your Power 60 sec. video and Tips Nathan & Michael

-Contact the MCRC to learn about additional resources and for assistance firstname.lastname@example.org
+Contact the MCRC staff with your questions and for assistance: firstname.lastname@example.org.